-Insert wires to a blade terminal, and check that the wires come out for about 0 to 0.5 mm from a sleeve.

-Check the condition of the blade terminal after crimping.
-Do not use a blade terminal of which the crimping is inappropriate, or the face is damaged.
+Insert the wire into a crimp terminal, making sure that 0 to 0.5 mm of the wire protrudes from the end of the sleeve.
+Check the condition of the crimp terminal after crimping.
+Do not use a crimp terminal of which the crimping is inappropriate, or the face is damaged.